lrstanley/marill/README.md

-   --tests-url URL          Import tests from a specified URL --tests-path PATH        Import tests from a specified file-system PATH --ignore-std-tests       Ignores all built-in tests (useful with --tests-url) -r, --recursive          Check all assets (css/js/images) for each page, recursively --help, -h               show help
+   --tests-url URL          Import tests from a specified URL --tests-path PATH        Import tests from a specified file-system PATH --ignore-std-tests       Ignores all built-in tests (useful with --tests-url) --help, -h               show help
    --version, -v            print the version